dhall-lang/dhall-lang/standard/types.md

     f a ⇥ "n"

-The `Integer/show` function is in normal form in isolation:
+The `Integer/show` function is in normal form:

     ───────────────────────────